Support for studies in documentary film directing

 That is why I am asking for your support.
 The cost of living abroad is high and studying is so engaging that space for adequate extra income is scarce.
 When I decided to make this brave investment in my dreams and passion, I did not know that I would soon be diagnosed with a chronic illness, the cost of whose treatment is severely affecting my budget, and that some of the financial support previously promised would be withdrawn.
 Attempts to obtain funding from public cultural institutions have also been unsuccessful.

-- support above €100 (~£500) - a monthly newsletter with dedicated current photos and short written reports for the rest of my studies;
+- support over 100€ (~£500) - monthly newsletter with dedicated up-to-date photos and short written reports until the end of studies + invitation to a screening of films made during studies;

-- support above €200 (~£1000) - everything above + links to all completed videos;
+- support above €200 (~£1000) - everything above + links to all completed films;

 - support above €600 (~£2500) - for organisations who would like to show the film publicly (amount for a series of films to be determined);